Alejandro-Adrian/HireRankerAI/README.md

 4. Configure your environment variables in `.env`:
    - Get your Supabase URL and keys from your Supabase project dashboard
-   - Add your email credentials for SMTP (Gmail app password recommended)
+   - Add your Resend API key for email service

 5. Set up the database:
-   - Run `scripts/setup_database.sql` in your Supabase SQL editor
+   - Run the SQL scripts in the `scripts` folder in your Supabase SQL editor
    - This creates all necessary tables and functions

 6. Start the development server: